atheobold/Greenwood_Book/docs/01-preface.md

 ::: {.guidedpractice}
-But how can we determine if the distribution of a variable is symmetric?^[We can assess the distribution of a variable most easily from a graph, or we could use a five number summary to asses how different the mean and the median are.]
+But how can we determine if the distribution of a variable is symmetric?^[We can assess the shape of the distribution of a variable most easily from a graph, or we could use a five number summary to asses how different the mean and the median are.]
 :::

 The __dplyr__ package (included in the tidyverse) provides a useful function called `summarize()` that allows for us to calculate many different summary statistics all at the same time.
 A
-***5 number summary*** is a common calculation people use to assess the distribution of a variable, where the summaries are \index{5 number summary}
+***five number summary*** is a common calculation people use to assess the distribution of a variable, where the summaries are \index{five number summary}
 the minimum (``min``), the first quartile (``Q1``, the 25^th^ percentile), the `median` (50^th^ percentile), the third quartile (``Q3``, the 75^th^ percentile), and the maximum (``max``).